-The Committee received a report on the Medium Term Financial Strategy (MTFS) for 2020-2025 which took into account the all reports that had been approved at Cabinet and Council but refreshed to remove the previous financial year 2020/21 and add the new financial year of 2025/26 as well as refresh and update assumptions to reflect the latest information available.
-It was reported that news had been received that a multi-year settlement from central government would be forthcoming as part of the spending review although the contents of that settlement were unknown until the settlement in December 2021.
-The multi year settlement would potentially provide some certainty for budget setting and financial planning.
-It was reported that due to this, the principles and assumptions as stated in the report would be reviewed as part of the MTFS and therefore would be reviewed by the Committee again in November.
+The Committee received a report on the Medium Term Financial Strategy (MTFS) for 2020-2025 which took into account the all reports that had been approved at Cabinet and Council but refreshed to remove the previous financial year and add the new financial year of 2025/26 as well as refresh and update assumptions to reflect the latest information available.
+It was reported that news had been received that a multi year settlement from central government would be forthcoming and although the contents of that settlement was unknown, it would finally provide some certainty for budget setting and confidence in spending.
+It was reported that due to this, the principles and assumptions as stated in the report would be reviewed and revised before coming back to the Committee again in November.

 The Head of Finance & Procurement then gave an update on the current situation regarding financial matters and reported that the Spending Review 2021 as mentioned, did confirm a three year settlement but there was a short timescale for government departments to submit their responses to the review.
-It was also reported that some analysis undertaken from external experts predicted that there will not be any significant increase in spending power in unprotected departments including Local Government.
-It was noted that another key announcement was regarding Social Care funding and although Lichfield District Council did not provide this service, it would have an impact for example the increase in National Insurance contribution as an employer and it was estimated the cost of this would be around £100k per annum although it had been reported that the government will offset this for the Council as a public authority.
+It was also reported that some analysis undertaken from external organisations predict that there will not be any significant increase in spending power.
+It was noted that another key announcement was regarding Social Care reform and although Lichfield District Council did not provide this service, it would have an impact for example the increase in National Insurance contribution as an employer and it was estimated the cost of this would be around £100k per annum although it is hoped that the government will offset this as a public authority.
 It was noted that this offset would not apply to partners who provide services on behalf of the Council so there would be an impact to the Council that way.
-It was reported that the social care funding announced was not intended to offset "increases in demand and unit costs" and therefore these will have to be funded from "increases in Council Tax, Adult Social Care precept and long term efficiencies".

-The future of local government funding would be impacted by a number of pressures and reforms including Covid Recovery, Planning reform, Devolution as well as potentially the requirement for Councils to submit long term spending plans to government (a 25 year model is already included in the MTFS) and it was felt that this could add some value in terms of longer term financial sustainability.
-It was reported that the government had announced that the opportunity to remain in the Business Rate Pool for 2022/23 had been offered and this would be considered.
-It was reported that the three year settlement could involve a roll over settlement for the first year which could mean keeping more Business rates growth followed by phased changes however Ministers were recasting what would be happening over the next three years making forecasting very difficult.
+It was reported that the funding announced could not be used to offset and current or future funding gap and that would have to be done through Council Tax increases.
+Future local government funding was reported and that it was coming forward including Covid Recovery, Planning reform, Devolution as well as potentially the requirement for long term spending plans which was already included in the Council's MTFS and it was felt that it does add some value.
+It was reported that the government had announced that the opportunity to remain in the Business Rate Pool for 2022/23 has been offered and this would be considered.
+It was reported that it was envisioned that it would be a roll over settlement which could mean keeping more Business rates but Ministers were recasting what would be happening over the next three years making forecasting difficult.